 FPR = False Positive / (False Positive + True Negative)

-All the values are sorted and plotted in a graph, and the area under the ROC curve is the actual performance of the model at different thresholds.
+All the values are sorted and plotted in a graph, and the area under the ROC curve is the model’s actual performance at different thresholds.

-- 1. A simple graphical representation of the diagnostic accuracy of a test: the closer the apex of the curve toward the upper left corner, the greater the discriminatory ability of the test.
+- 1. A simple graphical representation of the diagnostic accuracy of a test: the closer the curve’s apex toward the upper left corner, the greater the discriminatory ability of the test.

 - 1. Actual decision thresholds are usually not displayed in the plot.